-14) How are revenues per student FTE and expenses per student FTE calculated, and why were they added to the screens?
+How are revenues per full-time equivalent (FTE) student and expenses per FTE student calculated, and why were they added to the screens?

-The calculation of these values takes the amounts reported for revenues and expenditures from the finance survey form and divides those amounts by the 12 month FTE student enrollment from the 12 month enrollment survey that was completed in the fall data collection.
+The calculation of these values takes the amounts reported for revenues and expenditures from the finance survey form and divides those amounts by the 12-month FTE student enrollment from the 12-month Enrollment survey that was completed in the fall data collection.
 These calculated values are used by the system to compare the data reported by the institution to the data of institutions that are in the same sector (e.g., public/private, 4-year/2-year) to see if the calculated value is an extreme value that is too high or low.
 While it is not anticipated that your institution would have the same overall revenue or expenses, this comparison may be useful for ensuring that all appropriate amounts have been included in the finance survey component, or excluded when appropriate.